wileyyugioh/Osu-Touchpad/README.md

 A tablet emulator for mobile devices.

-#NOTE:
-This is the master branch of the repo.
-I plan to shift over to nw.js.
-Checkout the branch 'pure' if you want to have pure node.
-The branch may not be maintained in the future.

 #NOTE B:
-You may have to compile ROBOTJS.
+You may have to compile ROBOTJS if you are building from source.
 Also, check out the dependencies it requires. https://github.com/octalmage/robotjs

 Extensively tested on an iPad air.
+Still needs to be tested with other devices.

 #Installation